vseryakov/backendjs/README.md

 ## Icons

 - `/icon/get/prefix`

-   Return icon for the current account in the given prefix
+- `/icon/get/prefix/id`

+   Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured with images-dir parameter(default is images in the backend directory).
+Current account id is used to keep icons separate from other accounts.
+If `id` is used to specify any unique icon cerated with such id.

 - `/icon/put/prefix`
+- `/icon/put/prefix/id`

-  Upload new icon for the given account in the folder prefix
+  Upload new icon for the given account in the folder prefix, if id is specified it creates an icons for this id to separate multiple icons for the same icon. `id` can be any string consisting from alpha and digits characters.

 - `/icon/del/prefix`
+- `/icon/del/prefix/id`

-   Delete the icon for the current account in the folder prefix
+   Delete the default icon for the current account in the folder prefix or by id

 ## Counters
 ## History